-Outbursts like this, accompanied with chronic pain and fatigue are a daily occurrence for many people.
+Outbursts like this, accompanied by chronic pain and fatigue are a daily occurrence for many people.

 Cannabis has proven time and time again to be a natural antidote.
 For some, it completely mitigates certain diseases, spasms and swelling.
 And for many others, while it might not be a miracle cure, it dramatically improves quality of life.

 It’s hard to understand that possessing a plant once used as a natural remedy for malaria, diarrhea, typhus and childbirth pain, could land you a hefty prison sentence in Australia.
-It’s even harder to understand why those suffering with treatable disease and illness have such a difficult time legally accessing the plant.
+It’s even harder to understand why those suffering from treatable diseases and illnesses have such a difficult time legally accessing the plant.